10 January Home Games Open this Weekend

 The visit will mark the only appearance this year for the AHL affiliate of the Colorado Avalanche.

 Saturday is Whiskey and Wings from 4:30 p.m. - 6:30 p.m. with Tucson favorites on hand that include: ATL Wings, Charly's BBQ & Grill, Horseshoe Grill, Trident Grill, Union and Savor from Tucson Arena.
-The Whiskey and Wings package that includes a game ticket can be purchased HERE.
+The Whiskey and Wings package that includes a game ticket can be purchased.

 Other games in January include the below with more information available at TucsonRoadrunners.com/Fun.